From Operator to CEO in 6 Weeks at $72K: The Forced Role Transition That Unstuck Revenue

 Week 1: The Brutal Time Audit (Seeing the Real Problem)

 Most founders think they know where their time goes.
 Ravi thought he was spending “maybe 20 hours” on client delivery.
-Wrong.
+He was wrong.

-Week 1, Monday morning.
-Set up time tracking.
-Every activity is logged.
-No estimates.
-Actual minutes spent on every task.
+In Week 1, Monday morning, he set up time tracking and logged every activity.
+No estimates—only actual minutes spent on every task.

 The categories: